Juniper Journal

 Holistic weight management programs

-Health coaching is used to assist you with lifestyle changes including sticking with a routine and a support system of other women on the journey with you, so you feel less alone, while one-on-one health tracking gives you a personalised experience.
+Health coaching is also used to assist you with lifestyle changes, including sticking with a routine and a support system of other women on the journey with you, so you feel less alone.

-Weekly check-ins with your health practitioner are used to track your physical, mental and biometric health, where adjustments can be made to suit your individual needs.
+One-on-one health tracking is used to give you a personalised experience where weekly check-ins with your doctor are used to track your physical, mental and biometric health, always making adjustments to suit your individual needs.
 If you want to be supported through every step of your weight loss journey, this is how to do it.

 Science-backed meal replacement shakes